 University of Toronto Medical School Brief Personal Essay Prompts

-To apply to the University of Toronto medical school, you must write two essays of 250 words or less in response to the two prompts given below.
-This word count does not include titles, references, or verifiers, if you choose to include these elements.
+To apply to the University of Toronto medical school, you must write two essays, each being 250 words or less, in response to the two prompts given below.

 The admissions committee will be evaluating these essays to see how well they align with the four core University of Toronto Faculty of Medicine "clusters" that identify and describe the abilities a physician must possess to effectively meet the healthcare needs of their patients.